Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 Creating nodes
 --------------

 Typically ROS nodes are synonymous with processes.
-In rosjava, however, nodes are more like :roswiki:`nodelet`\s in that many nodes can run in a single process, the Java VM.
+In rosmobile, however, nodes are more like :roswiki:`nodelet`\s in that many nodes can run in a single process, the Java VM.